nighres/nighres/doc/index.rst

 Nighres is a Python package for processing of high-resolution neuroimaging data.
 It developed out of `CBS High-Res Brain Processing Tools
 <https://www.cbs.mpg.de/institute/software/cbs-tools>`_ and aims to make those
 tools easier to install, use and extend.
+Nighres now includes new functions from the `IMCN imaging toolkit <https://github.com/IMCN-UvA/imcn-imaging>`_.

 .. toctree::
    :maxdepth: 1